zefiros-software/BSPLib/docs/docs/regdereg/push.md

 !!! danger "Warnings"
      * In case of (4), the std::string must not be resized.
 If a resize is absolutely necessary, it should be done before pushing the register, or after popping the register.
-Also, make sure the processes agree on the size beforehand.
+Also, make sure the processors agree on the size beforehand.
      * In case of (7), (8) and (10), make sure the iterators describe contiguous memory, and are not invalidated (due to resizes).
      * When `BSPLib::Push()` is called after `BSPLib::Pop()`, the register that has